joeclark-phd/data-engineers-manual/manuscript/chapter04.md

 can take advantage
 of their expertise by running their analyses as database queries.

-In order to leverage a query optimizer, queries are written in **declarative languages**, the best known such language being SQL.
+In order to leverage a query optimizer, queries are written in declarative languages, the best known such language being SQL.
 In a declarative language, you don't write instructions for the computer to follow, but instead describe the output you want.
 A query optimizer can interpret this description and then decide for itself how to process the query.